Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices: Analysis, simplification, and interpretation of the manifold regression estimator

 $\tilde\bfS$ is a linear transformation of $\bfS$ with corresponding mean $\tilde \bfSigma = G_\bfY \bfSigma$ and covariance $\Gamma_{\tilde \bfS} = \E[\log_{\tilde \bfSigma} \tilde \bfS \otimes_{\tilde \bfSigma} \log_{\tilde \bfSigma} \tilde \bfS] $.
 It holds that

-Furthermore, $\Gamma_{\tilde \bfS, \bfI} = G_\bfY \Gamma_{\bfS, \bfI} G_\bfY$. \end{proposition}
+Furthermore, $\Gamma_{\tilde \bfS, \bfI} = G_\bfY \circ \Gamma_{\bfS, \bfI} \circ G_\bfY$. \end{proposition}

-\cref{thm:affineinvariance} is useful in practice, as it allows us to apply stabilizing affine preconditioners in our computations.
-We can particularly transform the data $\bfS$ to a vector of identity matrices, significantly simplifying the form of $\log_\bfSigma \bfS$.
+\cref{thm:affineinvariance} is useful for computation, as it enables us to apply stabilizing affine preconditioners.
+In particular, we can transform the data $\bfS$ to a vector of identity matrices, significantly simplifying the form of $\log_\bfSigma \bfS$.
 We demonstrate this technique in \Cref{sec:example_s4}.